Deploying

 2. Connect GitHub from Velixir

-On your app's Security tab in the dashboard, click Connect GitHub.
-We redirect you to GitHub's install page for the Velixir App; you pick which repo to grant access to (just the one this app deploys from — install per-repo, not "all repositories", to keep the blast radius tight).
+On your app's Deploys tab in the dashboard, click Connect GitHub.
+We redirect you to GitHub's install page for the Velixir App; you pick which repo to grant access to (just the one this app deploys from, per-repo rather than "all repositories", to keep the blast radius tight).

 GitHub redirects you back to Velixir with an installation ID.
-We persist that and verify the integration is reachable by listing what we can see — you'll get a success toast that names the repo.
+We persist it and verify the integration is reachable by listing what we can see, so you get a success toast that names the repo.
+Connecting links the repo to your app so deploys show up against it; the deploy itself is driven by the Action and your API key.

 3. Push and watch the deploy